izderadicka/audioserve/README.md

 --------------
 Android client code is [available on github](https://github.com/izderadicka/audioserve-android) Client is in early beta stage (I'm using it now to listen to my audiobooks).

+API
+---
+audioserve server provides very simple API (see [api.md](./docs/api.md) for documentation), so it's easy to write your own clients.

 Installation (Linux)